marc-portier/nhc2-coco/docs/cli.md

 $ nhc2_coco watch                  # watch all devices and keep doing that
 $ nhc2_coco watch 30  -t lights    # only watch devices of type 'lights' and stop after 30s
 $ nhc2_coco watch 300 -u 2ae61bad  # only watch devices with matching uuid and stop after 5' (=300")
+$ nhc2_coco watch 3 -n 'spots'     # only watch devices with matching name and stop after 3"
 ```

 ## Trigger an actual action on your nhc2 host